ramirezcgn/react-context-responsive/README.md

 ### Disclaimer

-By sending us your contributions, you are agreeing that your contribution is made subject to the terms of our [Contributor Ownership Statement](https://github.com/Farfetch/.github/blob/master/COS.md)
+By sending us your contributions, you agree that your contribution is made subject to the terms of our [Contributor Ownership Statement](https://github.com/ramirezcgn/.github/blob/master/COS.md)

 ## Maintainers